 Like the rest of the series, it is set during the events of the first game, albeit in a different continuity with the games and the OVAs, as well as the movie.
 It also mainly centers on Sakura's arrival in Tokyo to be with the Imperial Assault Force's Flower Division, instead of seeing things from Ogami's perspective.

-Sakura Wars contains examples of the following tropes:
+Sakura Wars TV contains examples of the following tropes:

 - Alternate Continuity: To the game series and the other OVAs.

-- Armor-Piercing Slap: Sakura receives one from Sumire at the end of the first episode after destroying the Kobu.
+- Armor-Piercing Slap: A non-humourous example.
+Sakura gets slapped by Sumire at the end of the first episode after the former inadvertently destroys the Kobu.